- Application Process

 - taking undergraduate classes to raise an undergraduate GPA,

-- seeking certification or a certificate credential but not seeking a degree,
+- seeking certification or a certificate credential at the graduate level but not seeking a degree,

 - taking prerequisite courses for a degree program and does not yet meet the admission requirements for the degree program, or